-- 74 Wildlife Conservation Historical and contemporary values of wildlife; impacts on habitats and populations; strategies for conservation, allocation, and use.
+74 Wildlife Conservation Historical and contemporary values of wildlife; impacts on habitats and populations; strategies for conservation, allocation, and use.
 Nonmajors only.
 Prerequisite: Basic understanding of biological terms and concepts.
+Three hours.

-Three hours. - 130 Ornithology Taxonomy, classification, identification, morphology, physiology, behavior, and ecology of birds.
+130 Ornithology Taxonomy, classification, identification, morphology, physiology, behavior, and ecology of birds.
 Prerequisites: Biology 1, 2 or equivalent.
 Three hours.
+Capen.

-Capen. - 131 Field Ornithology Identification and field studies of birds, emphasizing resident species.
+131 Field Ornithology Identification and field studies of birds, emphasizing resident species.
 Two weeks in summer.
 Prerequisite: 130; preference to WFB majors.
 Two hours.
+Capen.

-Capen. - 150 Wildlife Habitat and Population Measurements Field methods for measuring habitat variables and estimating population parameters.
+150 Wildlife Habitat and Population Measurements Field methods for measuring habitat variables and estimating population parameters.
 Two weeks in summer.
 Prerequisites: 131, Forestry 21 or Botany 109, Natural Resources 140.
 Two hours.
+Hirth.

-Hirth. - 161 Fisheries Biology Detailed life histories of major sport and forage fish species.
+161 Fisheries Biology Detailed life histories of major sport and forage fish species.
 Overview of traditional and contemporary fishery management principles and practices including censusing, sampling of fish populations, and determination of parameters necessary for intelligent management of fish stocks.
 Prerequisites: Biology 1, 2 or equivalent.
 Four hours.
 LaBar.

-Credit not given for both courses in each or any of the following combinations: (Biology 1 and Zoology 8), (Biology 1 and Zoology 9), (Biology 1 and Zoology 95), (Biology 1 and Botany 4), (Biology 2 and Botany 4), (Biology 2 and Zoology 96), (Biology 2 and Biology 3), (Biology 2 and Zoology 96).

-Biology and Zoology majors will not receive credit for Biology 3, or Biology 6, or Biology 7, or Zoology 8, or Zoology 9, or Zoology 95, or Zoology 96.

 174 Principles of Wildlife Management Application of ecology and sociology to the management of wildlife populations and habitat; integration of wildlife management with demands for other resources; consideration of game species, endangered species, and biological diversity.
-Prerequisites: Natural Resources 40; an ecology course.
-Three hours, Capen.
+Prerequsities: Natural Resources 40; an ecology course.
+Three hours.
+Capen.

 176 Florida Ecology Field Trip Major ecosystems and associated wildlife, ranging from north Florida flatwoods to south Florida Everglades.
 Field trip over spring recess.
 Prerequisites: 130, 174; permission.
 Two hours.
 Hirth.
-Alternate years, 1992-93.
+Alternate years, 1994-95.